 Authing provides a lot of authentication methods for developers to choose and combine.
-Password policies, frequent login checks, custom authentication procedures, etc. can be easily completed through the management console (basically, these operations can also be completed through the Management API).
+Password policies, frequent login checks, custom authentication procedures, etc. can all be done easily through the management console (basically, these operations can also be done through the Management API)

 Authing supports access to your application and user data through standard protocols such as OIDC, OAuth2.0, SAML, LDAP, etc. You can safely use Authing as your Identity Provider.
-If you use Authing as an Identity Provider, you can also connect to other third-party Service Providers, such as logging in to Alibaba Cloud, AWS, Azure, Jira, etc.
+If you use Authing as the Identity Provider, you can connect to other third-party Service Providers, such as logging in to AWS, Azure, Jira, etc.

+Authing can also be used as a Service Provider to connect to a third-party Identity Provider through standard protocols such as OIDC, OAuth2.0, SAML, LDAP, and AD.
 For example, you can log in to your application through Azure AD or local Windows AD.
-It can also use third-party social login to automatically pull the user information of the social login user to your user directory.
+Authing can also use a third-party social login to automatically pull the user information of the social login user to your user directory.

 ¶ Hosted login page authentication

-https://YOUR_DOMAIN.Authing.cn/login.
-You don't need to write a line of code to maintain the login page.
-You can do some customized configuration through the application configuration of the console.
+https://YOUR_DOMAIN.authing.cn/login.
+You don't need to write one line of code to maintain the login page, you can do some customized configuration through the application configuration of the console.

 ¶ Embedded login form authentication

-For further details, please use the embedded login component to complete the authentication.
+For more details, please see use embedded login component.

 ¶ Auth SDK